slatedocs/slate/source/includes/_feature-importing.md

 * The metadata may describe variables not contained in the CSV; these variables will be filled with missing values, rather than returning an error response
 * And more things to come

-In either case, a 201 response to the POST request indicates success.
-All rows added in a single request become part of a new Batch, whose URL is returned in the response Location.
-You may inspect the new rows in isolation by following its batch/ link.

 The CSV can be sent in one of two ways:

 1. Upload a file by POSTing a multipart form
 2. POST a Shoji entity with a "url" in the body, containing all necessary auth keys as query parameters.
 If the URL points to a single file, it should be a CSV or gzipped CSV, as described above.
 If the URL points to a directory, the contents will be assumed to be (potentially zipped) batches of a CSV and will be concatenated for appending.
 In the latter case, only the first CSV in the directory listing should contain a header row.

-For large import jobs, you may set the (optional) "async" body parameter to "true".
-In this case, the request will respond 202 Continue status, and work will proceed outside the request cycle.
-As described [above](#3.-add-the-source-to-the-dataset), poll the batch entity to learn when the import job has been completed or if an error occurred.
-See batches for details.
+A 201 response to the POST request indicates success.
+All rows added in a single request become part of a new Batch, whose URL is returned in the response Location.
+You may inspect the new rows in isolation by following its batch/ link.

 #### Example